Estimate for the bulk viscosity of strongly coupled quark matter using perturbative QCD and holography: Introduction

 In this work, we derive state-of-the-art results for the thermodynamic response of QM to a change in its flavor content, thus providing novel predictions for the bulk viscosity.
 We do so using both perturbative and holographic methods, and in particular derive the first strong-coupling predictions for the quantity.
 Our results are applicable for unpaired QM and serve as a starting point for any partially unpaired phase \cite{Schmitt:2017efp}.

-The main result of our work is shown in fig.~\ref{fig:zeta_func_T_approx}, where we display the bulk viscosity of unpaired QM as a function of temperature using pQCD and two holographic models, D3-D7 and V-QCD, with the free-quark result evaluated at a fixed strange quark mass ($m_s = 93.4$~MeV) shown for comparison.
-The strong-coupling results are evaluated at baryon densities $n_\mathrm{B} = 5n_{\mathrm{sat}}$ and $10n_{\mathrm{sat}}$ (D3-D7) and $10n_{\mathrm{sat}}$ (V-QCD), while the pQCD result is given for $40n_{\mathrm{sat}}$ where the weak-coupling expansion converges in a satisfactory manner (see, e.g., \cite{Kurkela:2009gj, Gorda:2023usm, Gorda:2023mkk}).
-As we demonstrate in the remaining sections of this letter, our results paint a consistent picture of the behavior of $\zeta$ in both $T$ and $n_\text{B}$ that displays a stark qualitative difference to that witnessed in the nuclear-matter phase.
-Furthermore, we observe that for astrophysically relevant densities and temperatures, nearly all temperature dependence of the bulk viscosity originates from the flavor-changing interactions.
+{The main result of our work is shown in fig.~\ref{fig:zeta_func_T_approx}, where we display the bulk viscosity of NS matter as a function of temperature for a baryon density of roughly $5n_\mathrm{sat}$.
+For QM, we include results corresponding to the free-theory limit, evaluated at a fixed strange quark mass ($m_s = 93.4$~MeV), as well as our two holographic models, D3-D7 and V-QCD, but not the pQCD result, which is not under quantitative control at intermediate densities.
+For the confined phase, we display results corresponding to both nuclear \cite{Alford:2022ufz} and hyperonic \cite{Jyothilakshmi:2022hys} matter.
+As we discuss in detail in the remaining sections of this letter, our results paint a consistent picture of the behavior of the QM bulk viscosity that displays a stark qualitative difference to that witnessed in the confined phases of QCD.} Furthermore, we observe that for astrophysically relevant densities and temperatures, nearly all temperature dependence in the QM result originates from the flavor-changing interactions.
 For our D3-D7 computation, this leads to a simple analytic result for $\zeta$, given in eq.~(\ref{eq:zeta2}) below, that we suggest for use as an approximation for the bulk viscosity of unpaired QM in future phenomenological applications.